 IT Managers, People and Culture Managers, and CEOs alike must actively and enthusiastically embrace the need for culture and community — right through to the employee experience using the software and tools that they touch and use every day.
 “Workers who perceive their very human need for meaning and purpose as being met at work exhibit higher levels of performance and put in greater discretionary effort.”

-“Turning passion into organizational performance,” Training and Development, American Society for Training and Development 55, no. 5 (2001), pp. 104–111; Charles Handy, The Hungry Spirit: Beyond Capitalism (New York: Broadway Books, 1999)
+“Turning passion into organisational performance,” Training and Development, American Society for Training and Development 55, no. 5 (2001), pp. 104–111; Charles Handy, The Hungry Spirit: Beyond Capitalism (New York: Broadway Books, 1999)